PX4/PX4-Autopilot/nuttx/configs/fire-stm32v2/README.txt

     contains support for some built-in applications that can be enabled by making some additional minor change to the configuration file.

-    NOTE:  This configuration uses to the mconf configuration tool to control the configuration.
+    Reconfiguring:  This configuration uses to the mconf configuration tool to control the configuration.
 See the section entitled "NuttX Configuration Tool" in the top-level README.txt file.

+    Start Delays:  If no SD card is present in the slot, or if the network is not connected, then there will be long start-up delays before you get the NSH prompt.
+If I am focused on ENC28J60 debug, I usually disable MMC/SD so that I don't have to bother with the SD card:

+      CONFIG_STM32_SDIO=n
+      CONFIG_MMCSD=n

     STATUS:  The board port is basically functional.
 Not all features have been verified.
 The ENC28J60 network is not yet functional.
 Networking is